workos/authkit-nextjs/README.md

 const { user } = await getUser({ ensureSignedIn: true });
 ```

-### Impersonation
+### Visualizing an impersonation

 Render the `Impersonation` component in your app so that it is clear when someone is impersonating a user.
-The component will display a frame with some information about the impersonation, as well as a button to stop it.
+The component will display a frame with some information about the impersonated user, as well as a button to stop it.

 ```jsx
 import { Impersonation } from '@workos-inc/nextjs';